 - Communication: Coordinate internally and externally for greater organization, thorough planning, and execution

-The recover function is important not only in the eyes of the business and security team but also in the eyes of customers and the market.
+The Recover function is essential not only in the eyes of the business and security team but also in that of customers and the market.
 Swift recovery with grace and tactfulness puts businesses in much better positions internally and externally than otherwise.
-Aligning a recovery plan will help ensure that, if a breach does occur, the business will be able to stay on track to achieve the necessary goals and objectives.
+Aligning a recovery plan will help ensure that, if a breach does occur, the company will be able to stay on track to achieve the necessary goals and objectives.